• RAE •

 How do you do your drawings?

-My work blends traditional and contemporary techniques, using pen-and-ink and pastels mixed with digital.
-I love working with an ordinary pencil (there is nothing quite as nice as a freshly sharpened pencil), a rubber eraser (there is nothing quite as nice as a brand new eraser), watercolour paper, an old-fashioned quill pen (usually a crow quill pen nib), a bottle of India ink and PanPastels.
-[You have to be careful because it's a real mess if that bottle of ink spills.
-ADVICE: Do not wear your best clothes when working with ink, or any art materials, for that matter!)]
+I am self-taught and my illustrations blend multi-layered traditional and contemporary approaches, using dip pen & ink, pan pastels, coloured pencils, and watercolour, mixed with digital techniques.
+My artwork is created by hand - fatto a mano.
+Then it is scanned and played with + polished in Photoshop.
+I love working with an ordinary pencil (there is nothing quite as nice as a freshly sharpened pencil), an eraser (there is nothing quite as nice as a brand new eraser), a crowquill pen, and iron gall ink.
+You have to be careful because it's a real mess if that bottle of ink spills.
+[ADVICE: Do not wear your best clothes when working with ink, or any art materials, for that matter!]
 I carry a small sketchbook with me everywhere.
-You never know when you'll have an idea for a drawing.

 How long does it take to finish writing and illustrating a book?

-Between the time of writing the first sentence of The Serpent's Spell and finishing the first draft--a year and a half.
+Between the time of writing the first sentence of The Serpent's Spell and finishing the first draft . . . a year and a half.
 The book was published five years later.
 [Note: That first sentence changed many, many times!]
 I wrote the book on the weekends and late at night when my children were asleep.
-The second book, Amber Ambrosia, took five months to write and illustrate.
+The second book, Amber Ambrosia, took five months to write the first draft and illustrate.
 (I wrote it during a sabbatical from the university.)
 I like to keep a writing logbook, so I can look back to see what decisions I made and why.
-The logbook is like a friend who listens to all the ups and downs of writing and illustrating a book.
-I have an hourglass filled with white sand that sits on my writing desk, and the sand falls through as I work.
+The logbook is like a friend who listens to all the ups & downs of writing and illustrating a book.
+I also have an hourglass filled with white sand.
+It sits on my writing desk and the sand falls through as I work.

 Did you always dream of being an author?